roiei/algo/README.md

 # algo

 Hi, I'm Roy.
-I updated some instructive here codes because I just want to share my codes throughout studying various kins of algorithms and data structures.
+I updated some instructive codes here because I just want to share my codes written throughout studying various kins of algorithms and data structures.
-I'll be very happy if you update some codes of algorithm and data structure.
+I'll be very happy if you update some codes about algorithm and data structure.

-In the first commit,
-I added the following items.

 A. data structure